The Word of God may be likened unto a sapling,

 While we are aware that it is impossible to fully grasp the profound significance of this Valley and its requirements, let us make a humble attempt, remembering the following, which will also help to explain the superpowers available to the passionate and persevering lover once the embrace of the First Valley is secured ("Enter thou among My servants, And enter thou My paradise."):

 "For the core of religious faith, is that mystical feeling which unites man with God.
-This state of spiritual communion can be brought about and maintained by means of meditation and prayer,"
+This state of spiritual communion can be brought about and maintained by means of meditation and prayer," the Guardian adding that the chief goal of the Bahai Faith is "the development of the individual and society through the acquisition of spiritual virtues and powers."

 THE SECOND VALLEY